 DWI Lawyer Dallas TX – Bill Knox represents clients charged with misdemeanor Dallas DWI (Driving While Intoxicated) crimes in Dallas County, Texas.
-Mr. Knox has been a practicing DWI attorney in Dallas Texas for misdemeanor DWI (Driving While Intoxicated) crimes for over 30 years.
+Mr. Knox has been a practicing DWI lawyer Dallas TX for misdemeanor DWI (Driving While Intoxicated) crimes in Dallas, Texas for over 30 years.

 While a lot of people may call a drinking and driving arrest as a DUI or Driving Under the Influence, Texas only has DUI charges for persons under the age of 21.
 Those over the age of 21 are only charged with DWI or Driving While Intoxicated.

 A skillful DWI Lawyer Dallas TX may be able to help his client plea down a DWI (Driving While Intoxicated) to a lesser charge like Obstruction of Passageway, possibly negotiate for probation or a probated sentence rather than jail time or, in some instances, even get a DWI (Driving While Intoxicated) charge totally dismissed.

 Do not wait to start the defense of a DWI (Driving While Intoxicated) charge.
 Always consult with a DWI Lawyer in Dallas if you or a loved one has been charged with misdemeanor DWI or Driving While Intoxicated.